 - Have patience to wait more than 3 months before seeing your first income coming in

-Here’s my post to create you blog in 20 minutes under $20.
+Here’s how to create your blog in 20 minutes under $20.
 Start blogging today in your spare time and earn some money on the side

 xv) Consider working as an online sales staff.
 Sites such as eBay, CafePress, and BuyMyTronics among others have options where you buy and sell staff on their site.